strike978/matchscope/README.md

 ### Authentication Issues

 - Ensure you're logged into AncestryDNA in your browser
-- Make sure you copied the entire cookie string from the Network tab's `cookie` header
+- Make sure you copied the entire cookie string from the Network tab's `cookie` header (from the Matches section)
-- Try refreshing the AncestryDNA page and copying the cookie string again
+- Try refreshing the Matches page and copying the cookie string again

 ### No Matches Retrieved